19hours/sg-statutes/Acts/Singapore Totalisator Board Act.md

 Procedure at meetings

-15\.
-Subject to the provisions of this Act, the Board may make rules to regulate its own procedure generally, and in particular, regarding the holding and proceedings of meetings, the notice to be given of such meetings, the keeping of minutes and the custody, production and inspection of such minutes.
+15. Subject to the provisions of this Act and the Public Sector (Governance) Act 2018, the Board may make rules to regulate its own procedure generally, and in particular, regarding the holding and proceedings of meetings, the notice to be given of such meetings, the keeping of minutes and the custody, production and inspection of such minutes.

+[Act 5 of 2018 wef 01/04/2018]

 Validity of proceedings